liqd/adhocracy3/src/adhocracy.core/docs/supergraph.rst

 ``Predicates``
-    Predicates are classical subject-predicate-object relations (also called binayr relations), expressible as a verb.
+    Predicates are classical subject-predicate-object relations (also called binary relations), expressible as a verb.

     .. digraph:: predicates